 Where and when is the LIT Program held?

-The program is held at the Rosemount Branch of the Somerset West Community Health Centre; we can help with bus tickets or transportation.
+Before Covid 19, the program was held at the Rosemount Branch of the Somerset West Community Health Centre.
+At current, the programs are virtual with activities over Zoom.

-During the school year, LITs meet once a week for three hours.
-Each LIT connects with an adult mentor weekly, promoting positive communication and relationship building.
+At current, we have a schedule for LITs in a variety of program areas.
+Each LIT is paired with an adult mentor weekly, promoting positive communication and relationship building.

 How much does it cost?